cwpearson/graph-datasets2/README.md

 Manage a variety of graph datasets

-Visit [releases](https://github.com/cwpearson/graph-datasets2/releases) to download the latest version for linux (amd64/ppc64le) and macOS (amd64).
+Download [the latest release](https://github.com/cwpearson/graph-datasets2/releases/latest) for your platform.

 ## Features